malewins/Plant-iCLIPseq/README.md

 ```

 #### 00 download of resources
 At the start of the workflow the required gene annotation and reference genome need to be downloaded and saved in the corresponding folders (``annotation/`` and ``reference/``).
-As a sample dataset we provide unprocessed reads from AtGRP7 iCLIP (SRR24391474) which can be downloaded by executing the follwing script or from SRA alternatively:
+As a sample dataset we provide unprocessed reads from AtGRP7 iCLIP (SRR24391474) which can be downloaded by executing the follwing script or alternatively via SRA Selector ():

 ```
 ./00_download_resources.sh